RradLaw/palia-weekly-gifts/README.md

 There are three variables needed for each gift:
 - "name" is the name of the item.
 - "type" is the collection the item appears in.
-Possible options are "Dish", "Bug", "Cooking Product", "Crop", "Equipment", "Fish", "Gatherable", and "Material".
+Possible options are "Dish", "Bug", "Cooking Product", "Crop", "Equipment", "Fish", "Gatherable", "Material", and "Unknown".
 - "updated" is the Unix epoch time in milliseconds of when the item was last updated.
 [This Site](https://www.epochconverter.com/) can be used to generate it (be sure to add 3 zeros to the end so it's not in seconds!)

 ## Pull Requests